 You can download an XML file of the trace results for viewing offline.
 The file shows the complete details of the listening session including the contents of all headers, variables and policies.

 To download trace results

-Click the download results button after you stop a tracing session.
+Click Download Trace Session after you stop a tracing session.

-Filter let you limit the trace so you only see the specific calls you're interested in:
+Filters let you limit the trace so you only see the specific calls that you're interested in:

 - Query parameters - only calls with a specific value of a parameter will be recorded.

 To add a filter